-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies Yes It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the ✔ No It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments follow good governance practices.
+EU Taxonomy with an environmental objective in economic activities that qualify as The EU Taxonomy is a classification system laid down in Regulation (EU) in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy environmentally sustainable under the EU Taxonomywith an environmental objective in 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay economic activities that do not qualify as environmentally sustainable under the EU Taxonomy down a list of socially sustainable economic □ with a social objective activities.
+Sustainable investments with an environmental objective might be aligned with the It will make a minimum of sustainable investments with a social objective:% ~ It promotes E/S characteristics, but will not make any sustainable investments

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Taxonomy or n